Madura District (Madras Presidency)

-Madurai District was one of the districts of the Madras Presidency of British India.
+Madura District (current Madurai) was one of the districts of the Madras Presidency of British India.
 It covered the present-day districts of Madurai, Dindigul, Theni, Ramanathapuram, Sivagangai and parts of Virudhunagar District in the Indian state of Tamil Nadu.

 History

 Madura is a district were the centre of the Pandya kingdom and its capital city of Madurai was flourishing ever since the Sangam period.
 In the 10th century AD, the region was conquered by the rising Chola power.
 The Pandyas governed as subordinate from the 10th to the 13th century AD when they asserted their independence and established their supremacy over the declining Cholas.
 After a short and progressive rule, the Pandyas were defeated by the Delhi Sultanate whose ruled Alauddin Khalji sacked Madura.
 The region was ruled by the Madurai Sultanate for some time before it was conquered by the Vijayanagar Empire.
 The Vijayanagar kings were succeeded by the Madurai Nayak kingdom whose demise in 1736 left behind a huge void.
 After a short period of anarchy, Madura was conquered by the British East India Company and the district of Madura was carved out.